Luck announces retirement following Colts loss to Bears

 The Indianapolis Colts quarterback heard boos as he walked away from the field, then walked to the podium and made the surprise decision official.
 The oft-injured star is retiring at age 29.

+He played with shoulder pain for most of 2015 and 2016, and his 2015 season ended when he suffered a lacerated kidney.
+He missed all of 2017 following shoulder surgery and then the happy-go-lucky former Stanford star dealt with more pain and more endless months of rehab.

-"I am going to retire," he said.
+"I am going to retire," Luck said.
 "This is not an easy decision.
 It's the hardest decision of my life.
 But it is the right decision for me."

-Luck said the repeated injuries, the lingering pain and continual rehab took away his love for the game.

-Word first leaked about Luck's plans during the fourth quarter of Saturday's 27-17 loss to the Chicago Bears when ESPN's Adam Schefter first reported Luck felt mentally worn down and had met with team owner Jim Irsay to inform him of his decision.

 Luck's former coach Chuck Pagano made his first return to Lucas Oil Stadium since he was fired as the Colts' head coach following the 2017 season.
 Luck did not play that season because he was recovering from surgery on his throwing shoulder.